 Let’s face it…

-Most schools (private and alternative included) fail to understand Executive Function, and struggling students often make the mistake of believing that these kids are simple lazy, unmotivated, stupid, not trying hard enough, or that they don’t care about school.
+You don’t know what you don’t know.
+Teachers are rarely given the training and resources to meet the needs of all students, and a lot of parents tell me that some teachers “don’t get my kid.”
+Most schools (private and alternative included) fail to understand Executive Function, and educators often make the mistake of believing that these kids are simple lazy, unmotivated, stupid, not trying hard enough, or that they don’t care about school.

 School was incredibly challenging for me and it isn’t working for countless outside-the-box learners of today.
 I want my blog to: